-These GENERAL REQUIREMENTS are an integral part of the Requirements for
+- These General Requirements are an integral part of the Requirements for

-These general requirements are defined in
+These requirements are included in

 "TREK AID 100", an official

 hard-copy of which may be purchased at the San Diego - Imperial Council

 Service Center at 1207 Upas St, San Diego, CA 92103.

 In addition to the general requirements given below, complete requirements for